Aviation - London (Bar)

 A commercial and banking law expert whose talents are regularly deployed in the aviation market.
 He is particularly adept at representing lessors in complex aviation finance matters.

-Expertise: "He is a class act - a very good advocate who is loved by clients."
+Strengths: "He is a class act - a very good advocate who is loved by clients."

 Recent work: Successfully defended China Southern Airlines in a case against Tigris concerning claims of conspiracy arising from the sale of six Airbus A300 jet airliners.